danielenapo/AI_unibo/Obsidian Uni/Machine Learning/Unsupervised learning/Clustering/Clustering evaluation.md

 ### [[Classification]]-oriented measures
 measures how the fold standard classes are distributed among the clusters (uses [[Classifier Evaluation]] methods such as precision, recall, ...)

+### Pair Confusion matrix
+For clustering, it is useful to use a **pair confusion matrix** instead of a normal one.
+It is used to evaluate the performance of a clustering model by comparing the pairwise relationships between the true labels and the predicted labels.
+It shows the number of pairs of samples that are correctly or incorrectly assigned to the same or different clusters.
 ### Similarity-oriented measures
+using [[Scikit-learn]]'s `pair_confusion_matrix`
 ![[Pasted image 20230124175536.png]]